Oculus-VR/homebrew-repo/meta-xr-simulator.md

 ## More information

-Please check the Meta XR Simulator [introduction](https://developer.oculus.com/documentation/native/xrsim-intro/) to obtain further information.
+Please check the Meta XR Simulator [documentation](https://developer.oculus.com/documentation/native/xrsim-intro/) to obtain further information.

 ## Known issues
-* Synthetic Environment Server is not supported.
-The feature will be added later.
+**Synthetic Environment Server**, which simulates a physical environment for Mixed Reality app development, is not current supported on macOS and will be enabled through a future release.